mohsenny/SequenceMerger/README.md

 # SequenceAssembler (version alpha)

 This is the Java code for the application behind my M.Sc. thesis in Information Technology, "Sequence Assembler for Digital Storytelling".
-Sequence Assembler takes some texts fragments and two parameters of W and M as its inputs, and the output is what we call the overall story resulted by merging those fragments.
+Sequence Assembler takes some text documents (something we refer to as Fragments) and two parameters of W and M as its inputs, and the output is what we call the "Overall Story", resulted by merging those fragments.

 Other libraries/JARs which must be imported, but are not included in the repository are: